rome/tools/packages/@romefrontend/js-parser/test-fixtures/es2015/destructuring/error-operator-for-default/input.test.md

 			description: Object {
 				advice: Array []
 				category: "parse/js"
-				message: SAFE_MARKUP {
-					value: "Only '=' operator can be used for specifying default value."
+				message: SAFE_MARKUP {value: "Only '=' operator can be used for specifying default value."}
-					toString: Function toString
-				}
 			}
 			location: Object {
 				filename: "input.js"